Parallels/prl-devops-service/docs/index.md

 service beyond 10 users, you will need to purchase a Parallels Desktop Business license.
 The good news is that no extra license is required for this service once you have purchased the Parallels Desktop Business license.

+## Architecture

+The Parallels Desktop DevOps is a service that is written in Go and it is a very light height designed to provide some of the missing remote management tools for virtual machines running remotely in Parallels Desktop.
+It uses rest api to execute the necessary steps.
+It also has RBAC (Role Based Access Control) to allow for a secure way of managing virtual machines.
+You can manage most of the operations for a Virtual Machine Lifecycle.